Baker Academic has a brand new website! Click Here To Visit: www.bakeracademic.com

 Stephen B. Chapman

-Stephen B. Chapman (PhD, Yale University) is associate professor of Old Testament at Duke Divinity School in Durham, North Carolina, where he also serves as an affiliate faculty member with the Center for Jewish Studies and as director of graduate studies...
+Stephen B. Chapman (PhD, Yale University) is associate professor of Old Testament at Duke Divinity School in Durham, North Carolina.
+He is the editor in chief of the Journal of Theological Interpretation and the author of The Law and the Prophets: A...

 Continue reading about Stephen B. Chapman